 - Introduction

 - Abstract Argumentation Frameworks

+- Syntax

+- Semantics

+- Properties of Semantics

 - Implementation Techniques

+- · Reduction-based vs. Direct Implementations

+- Reductions to SAT

+- Reductions to ASP

-- Extensions of Abstract Argumentation Frameworks
+- Generalizations of Abstract Argumentation Frameworks

 - Students' Topics

 Introduction

 Argumentation:

 ... the study of processes "concerned with how assertions are proposed, discussed, and resolved in the context of issues upon which several diverging opinions may be held".